microsoft/onnxruntime-inference-examples/quantization/qat/transformer_qat/ReadMe.md

 ## **How to QAT a Bert Model**

-Basically, all QAT change is in the file qat_bert.py and qat_utils.py, following things are done there:
+Basically, all QAT components are in the files qat_bert.py and qat_utils.py, including:
 + Fakeq() is applied on specifictensor, for huggingface, many basic module are modified, like
     * BertOutput,
     * BertSelfOutput,